asymmetryfinance/safeth/README.md

 ## To Do

-• Vault - shares, withdrawal, helper functions
+1. Vault - shares + withdrawal
-• Depositors -
+2. Depositors - CvxLocker, CrvDepositor, IndexDepositor, BundleLocker
-•
+3. create NFTs
+4. Lockup periods

 ## About